Skip to main content

 What OSHA Requires for Head Protection?

 The Occupational Safety and Health Administration (OSHA) sets specific standards for protective helmets.
-According to OSHA hard hat rules, head protection must be provided whenever there is a potential for injury from falling objects, electrical shock, or head contact with fixed objects.
+According to OSHA hard hat rules, head protection must meet safety criteria whenever there is a potential for injury from falling objects, electrical shock, or head contact with fixed objects.

 Headgear must meet or go beyond ANSI (American National Standards Institute) standards to make sure it can protect you from impacts and work in various environments.
-The regulations apply across a wide range of industries, including construction, warehousing, manufacturing, and maintenance.
+These hard hat requirements OSHA sets apply across a wide range of industries, including construction, warehousing, manufacturing, and maintenance.

 Safety managers are expected to assess site-specific risks and supply hard hats to any worker exposed to head hazards.
 The color, class, and classification of safety helmet might vary by role, but compliance is non-negotiable.